raufmirzayee/raufmirzayee.github.io/_pages/about.md

 Currently working full-time in the travel technology industry.
 Recently finished my MS in Data Science.
 Ambassador for Women in Data Science.
 Currently overseeing a mentorship program via Data Angels, and Slack community for women in data.

-Feel free to connect or contact me via LinkedIn.
+Feel free to connect with or contact me via LinkedIn.